 Did you know that eating turkey could be helpful for treating stress?
 Turkey is rich in tryptophan.
 That special aspect of turkey that makes you sleepy.
 So, eat some turkey and take a turkey nap.
 You can not be stressed out about your family if you’re the one sitting in front of the TV with your mouth open drooling.

 Sweet potatoes are wonderful for strengthening the spleen in Chinese Medicine.
 Common Spleen Qi Deficiency symptoms are: Gas, abdominal bloat, belch, acid reflux, heavy limbs, brain fog, difficulty waking up in the morning.
 Sweet potatoes are also good for increasing the quantity of milk in lactating women.
 They benefit inflammation and build yin (fluids) in the body.
 They are great for women going through menopause (hot flashes), and women with infertility.
 Sweet potatoes should be as plain as possible.
 Which means that if your sweet potatoes are topped with marshmallows you are probably defeating the purpose of eating them.

 In a large pot boil water with skinned cubed sweet potatoes in it.
 Make sure you salt the water.
 Cook until you can put a fork through them.
 Then drain

 In a bowl add all of your ingredients.
 Mash.
 Serve.

 Yum!
 Little cabbages!
 I love brussels sprouts.
 Keep reading I will share my version of them.
 This recipe has made brussels sprouts haters into believers.

 Cabbage, in general, benefits the stomach, improves digestion, and helps the skin.
 It is great for constipation.
-If you are allergic to sulfur you may want to stay away from cabbage because it does have a abundant sulfur content.
+If you are allergic to sulfur you may want to stay away from cabbage because it does have abundant sulfur content.
 The sulfur is beneficial for killing parasites.

 Personally, I think that cabbage is also a diuretic.